wizioo/wp-catalogue/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4 =
+* Bug fix - breadcrumb all products link
+* Bug fix - broken image on second thumbnail in IE8
+* Bug fix - foreach fix for single-wpcproduct.php (thanks pedrolaxe)
+* Bug fix - pagination
+* New feature - next/previous function with on/off selector
+* New feature - product price field (leave blank to disable on any product)

 = 1.3 =
 * Fixed bug in index.php still causing problem with breacrumb for some users